ttanay/devLog/README.md

 # devLog
-A CLI log to maintain tasks performed in a day to keep record.
+A CLI logger which maintains the tasks performed in a day to keep record.